 The 2017 Proposal Development Funding application period is now closed.
 To assist potential applicants with preparing for the next round of submissions (February 2018) the criteria for the 2017 round of applications and submission requirements are listed below.
 Please note, items are subject to change through December 1, 2017.

 Each application package must consist of the Application Cover Sheet, Narrative Application (responses to questions 2-4 in a single PDF file created by the applying team), Budget Worksheet, current CV’s for each faculty member on the team, the Signature Form indicating support by each faculty member’s Chair/ Director/ Associate Dean/Dean as applicable.
 The information below is required to complete the application, word limits are indicated in parenthesis.
-The final update to the questions and criteria was posted on December 9, 2016.
+The final update to the questions and criteria was posted on December 9, 2016 for the 2017 funding cycle.

 - Identify the research team